Forcing Rhubarb: This Growing Technique Will Give You Sweeter Rhubarb

 This technique is well-known across the pond, but may be less familiar to gardeners in the US.
 Learn what forcing rhubarb means, and how it changes one of our favorite spring crops.

-Rhubarb is usually known for its extremely sour flavor that’s best tempered with a generous amount of sugar and other fruits (check out these recipes for some inspo).
-But there’s actually a way to grow rhubarb that produces stalks so sweet you don’t need any sugar at all!
+Rhubarb is usually known for its extremely sour flavor that’s best tempered with a generous amount of sugar and other fruits to produce sweet stalks (check out these recipes for some inspo).
+Want to learn how to grow rhubarb that doesn’t need sugar at all?
 Forcing rhubarb is the growing technique that makes this happen, and it also gives growers an early crop.

 What Is Forced Rhubarb?

 Have you ever brought a plant bulb from a cold garage to grow it inside, like a daffodil or crocus?
 That technique is known as forcing.
 A dormant plant is exposed to cold or even frost, and then brought to an ideal climate to start growing.
 With rhubarb, forcing goes one step further by also blocking all light from the plant in order to get rapid growth.

 Why Should You Grow Rhubarb in the Dark?